vikstrous/dataloadgen/README.md

 go get github.com/vikstrous/dataloadgen
 ```

-See the example in the documentation: https://pkg.go.dev/github.com/vikstrous/dataloadgen
+See the [example](https://pkg.go.dev/github.com/vikstrous/dataloadgen#example-Loader) in the documentation.

 This package has evolved to include some ideas from dataloader https://github.com/graph-gophers/dataloader